dimk1301/Guides/supply-chain-security.md

 docker image inspect arvindand/maven-tools-mcp:1.2.0
 ```

-For an `npx`-distributed server instead, the equivalent is:
+For an `npx`‑distributed server instead, the equivalent is:

 ```bash
 npm view <package> versions --json